 On Thursday we met Chandrakant Vyas.
 He is the person leading the Prem ni Parab project.
 He took us to see 2 local schools involved in the project.
 It was amazing!
 The teachers were so enthusiastic.
-Their ethics, ideologies and attitude had been turned upside down in a positive way!
-They were fully supportive of the project and were sorry that this 5 year project was now coming to an end.
-However, the government like what they see and they have asked Rajsaubhag to carry out this project with over 50 more schools.
+Their ethics, ideologies and attitudes had been turned upside down in a positive way!
+They were fully supportive of the project and were sorry that this 5-year project was now coming to an end.
+However, the government liked what they saw and they have asked Rajsaubhag to carry out this project with over 50 more schools.
 Excellent news! 🙂

 Now here’s where things changed.
 I had a nap after visiting these schools.
 When I woke up I felt very weak & I had a fever.
 We visited the local Dr again!
 He gave me medication and said he’d see how I was the next morning.

-On Friday I was admitted in a hospital 50 minutes away.
+On Friday I was admitted to a hospital 50 minutes away.
 8 bottles of glucose, injections and some tablets later; my tummy had settled and I was no longer nauseous.
 The doctor suspected sunstroke but blood tests revealed a server infection.
-Anyway I was discharged on Saturday evening.
+Anyway, I was discharged on Saturday evening.
 Although I was better I was on a strict diet of plain rice or khichidi. 🙁

 From Sunday – Tuesday we visited the local Doctor a few more times as my health had got a little worse so they gave me 2 more bottles of glucose.
 However, I then began to feel better.
 Yippee! 🙂 I began to vary my diet a little and I did not suffer for it so things were looking up!